Fury on Minikube

 This tutorial assumes some basic familiarity with Kubernetes.

 - Minikube - follow the installation guide.
 This guide is based on Minikube with the VirtualBox driver.

-- Docker - a Docker image containing
+- Docker - we provide you with a Docker image containing

-furyctland all the necessary tools is provided.
+furyctland all the necessary tools.

 Setup and initialize the environment